Can Hypopressives Make Prolapse Worse

 Contents:

-- What could be going wrong with your Hypopressive technique to exacerbate your prolapse symptoms
+- What could be Going Wrong with your Hypopressive Technique to Exacerbate your Prolapse Symptoms

-What could be going wrong with your Hypopressive technique to exacerbate your prolapse symptoms
+What could be Going Wrong with your Hypopressive Technique to Exacerbate your Prolapse Symptoms

-Incorrect execution of the Apnea/breathing technique
+Incorrect Execution of the Apnea/Breathing Technique

 The foundation of Hypopressives is what we call the Apnea or Hypopressive breathing technique.
-The most crucial and challenging aspect of hypopressive exercises is the apnea breath.
+The most crucial and challenging aspect of Hypopressive exercises is the Apnea breath.
 If the Apnea is done incorrectly or perhaps you are over exhaling on the exhale before the breath hold, this can create too much pressure on the pelvic floor rather than reducing it, and this can make your prolapse symptoms worse.

 Improper Posture and Alignment

 Hypopressives uniquely focus on activating the deep core muscles, including the transverse abdominal muscles and pelvic floor.
 This targeted engagement strengthens the posterior chain or the back of your body, which encompasses the muscles along the spine, contributing to better postural alignment.
-However, if you are executing your Hypopressives with an incorrect posture this can mean that the exercises you are doing are ineffective and can lead to increased intra-abdominal pressure, which could make your prolapse symptoms worse.
+However, if you are executing your Hypopressives with an incorrect posture this can mean that the pelvic organ prolapse exercises you are doing are ineffective and can lead to increased intra-abdominal pressure, which could make your prolapse symptoms worse.

 Not Getting Enough one-to-one guidance

 To begin with it is essential you learn the technique from a qualified teacher and do a one-to-one session to ensure you are doing the Apnea technique correctly.
-Once you are doing the Apena technique correctly it is vitally important that your teacher checks that you are also doing the basic postures in the right way.
+Once you are doing the Apnea technique correctly it is vitally important that your teacher checks that you are also doing the basic postures in the right way.
 Without proper guidance you do run the risk of misunderstanding the exercises.
 This can lead to incorrect postures and breathing which can potentially exacerbate your symptoms.

+For the Hypopressives classes it is important that you learn the Apnea technique properly so that you can get the most out of the classes and the time you invest in yourself.
 Each week Simone runs Fundamentals sessions on Zoom where she explains the technique and guides you through all the steps.
 She will also give you feedback to make sure that you're doing it correctly.
 For some, the technique may come more quickly than others.
+Some of her clients, who are tighter in the ribs and thoracic spine do tend to take a little longer.

 Some of her clients, who are tighter in the ribs and thoracic spine do tend to take a little longer.
 For the technique to make an impactful change she recommends doing a minimum of 3 workouts a week for 15 to 20 minutes.